Aspiration Pneumonia in Bulldogs and French Bulldogs

 Aspiration Pneumonia in Bulldogs and French Bulldogs CAUSE

-- MEGAESOPHAGUS: Megaesophagus is an enlargement of the lower aspect of your bulldog esophagus due to injury of its mucosal lining from the above BCS induced acidic gastric reflux.
+Bulldog megaesophagus is an enlargement of the lower aspect of your bulldog esophagus due to injury of its mucosal lining from the above BCS-induced acidic gastric reflux.

-- OTHER: Other bulldogs oral, laryngeal and pharyngeal problems such as laryngeal nerve paralysis, laryngeal collapse, myasthenia gravis, etc.
+OTHER BULLDOG INHALATION PNEUMONIA: Other bulldogs have oral, laryngeal and pharyngeal problems such as laryngeal nerve paralysis, and laryngeal collapse, myasthenia gravis, etc.

 Aspiration Pneumonia in Bulldogs and French Bulldogs DIAGNOSIS:

 - CULTURE & CYTOLOGY: bacterial culture and cell cytology